physicalit/pythermo/README.md

 * history of heater on and off
 * check if opi zero is running from other server
 * aware on time based on history
+* set path of the script as the home directory